keboola/connection-docs/management/account/index.md

 {: .image-popup}
 ![Screenshot -- MFA Enabled](/management/account/enable-mfa-3.png)

-Every time you login with your email and password, you will be prompted to enter the MFA code obtained from your device:
+Every time you log in with your email and password, you will be prompted to enter the MFA code obtained from your device:

 {: .image-popup}